Due to maintenance work, some of our online systems might be unavailable. We apologise for any inconvenience.

 We will not collect:

-Place items in a standard size carrier bag.
-Do not mix electrical items and textiles, please place them in separate bags.
-Place the bags at the side of your brown bin, not in it, on the day of your collection.
-Please note that collection is limited to 3 standard size carrier bags at any one time.
+• With your waste or recycling collections.
+Please place batteries in a small carrier bag at the side of you bin, not in it, on the day of your collection.
+Do not mix with electrical items and textiles, please place them in separate bags.
+Please note that collection is limited to 1 small carrier bags at any one time.

 Mobile phones